 Muslims fast from sunrise to sundown during the month of Ramadan.
 In addition to abstaining from eating and drinking, those who fast also restrain themselves from evil thoughts, speeches, and actions.
 Eid al-Fitr is celebrated at the end of Ramadan and is one of the most anticipated Islamic holidays.

 Ramadan is the ninth month of the Islamic lunar calendar.
 During this month, Muslims observe a complete fast from dawn until sunset.
-The observance of the sawm Ramadan, considered to be the fourth pillar of Islam, is detailed in the Qur’an:
+The observance of the sawm, considered to be the Fourth Pillar of Islam, is detailed in the Qur’an:

 Allah intends every facility for you; He does not want to put you to difficulties.

 (He wants you) to complete the prescribed period, and to glorify Him in that He has guided you; and perchance ye shall be grateful” (Surah 2:185, King Fahd trans.).

 The fast of Ramadan encourages self-restraint, God-consciousness, compassion, and collective worship.
 During the daylight hours, Muslims abstain from eating, drinking, and sexual activity, while striving to avoid all evil speech and any bad thoughts or actions.
 As the Bulletin of the Islamic Cultural Center of New York explained in their 1994 Ramadan issue, the fast must be understood as more than abstention from food and drink, “It also means abstention from the illegitimate use of our minds, our tongues, and our hearts.”